-If a student needs to make an emergency call during the day, they are to come up to the office.
-If a parent needs their child to contact them, they should contact the office and we will immediately get their child.
+If students need to make an emergency call during the day, they are to come up to the office.
+If a parent needs their child to contact them, they should contact the office.
+It is especially important for a parent to contact the office if their child will need to leave school for any reason (see attendance procedures).